ios-factor/ios-factor.com/factors/prefer-local-over-remote.md

 - Speed: Sending data to a server and waiting for a response requires time and might fail (e.g. spotty WiFi)
 - Data usage: users often have monthly data limits
 - Scaling: If your app goes viral, you are responsible to scale the backend services up
-- Battery life: Using the antenna is costly for battery life.
+- Battery life: Using mobile data is costly for battery life
-- Reliability: Some countries still have unreliable LTE/3G connections.
+- Reliability: Some countries still have unreliable LTE/3G connections

 Most iOS app require some kind of backend for certain tasks, like authentication, more complex calculations or storing of content.